-The Various Methods of Mixing PHP with HTML
+The Various Methods of Mixing PHP with HTML11th August 2016 in HTML, PHP

 There’s many situations where in HTML markup you needed dynamic content served from PHP.
 Let’s say for example you need a link but both it’s href and anchor text are dynamic which are stored in